 Inger Leemans and Anne Goldgar

-4. The Secret of Amsterdam: Politics, Alchemy and the Commodification of Knowledge in the Seventeenth Century
+4. The secret of Amsterdam: politics, alchemy and the commodification of knowledge in the 17th century

 Claartje Rasterhoff & Kaspar Beelen

 Anne Goldgar is Garrett and Anne Van Hunnick Professor of European History at the University of Southern California.
 From 1993 to 2020 she taught at King’s College London, where she was Professor of Early Modern European History.
-She is a social and cultural historian who has written numerous works, including Tulipmania: Money, Honor, and Knowledge in the Dutch Golden Age.
+She is a social and cultural historian who has written numerous works, including Impolite Learning: Conduct and Community in the Republic of Letters 1680–1750 and Tulipmania: Money, Honor, and Knowledge in the Dutch Golden Age.